omotolaawokunle/mini-wallet/docs/API_DOCUMENTATION.md

 Occurs when:
 - User is authenticated but not authorized to perform the action
 - Trying to transfer from another user's account
+- User account has been flagged due to balance discrepancy

 **Solution:** Ensure you're only transferring from your own account.
+If your account is flagged, contact support to resolve the balance discrepancy.

 #### 422 Validation Error